How to Estimate Your Take-Home Pay in Nova Scotia (2026 Updated)

 EI stands for Employment Insurance.
 This provides temporary income replacement for Canadian workers who lost their jobs through no fault of their own.

 These CPP and EI contributions are deducted from each paycheck before income tax is calculated.
-They form a significant part of payroll deductions and impact net take home pay.
+They constitute a significant portion of payroll deductions and affect net take-home pay.

 Tax Deductions That Can Increase Your Net Income in Nova Scotia

-There are a variety of tax deductions, credits, and incentives available that can help lower your taxable income, reduce your income tax burden, and increase your overall net take home pay in Nova Scotia.
-7 common options include:
+There are a variety of tax deductions, credits, and incentives available that can help lower your taxable income, reduce your income tax burden, and increase your overall net take-home pay in Nova Scotia.
+6 common options include:

 RRSP contributions